unaxfromsibiria/research-tmpfiles/examples/datascience/game_life_benchmark/README.md

-# Example of Game Live implemented with Python, Numpy, Cython, Numba, SciPy
+# Example of Game Live implemented with Python, Numpy, Cython, Numba, CFFI, SciPy

 About the algorithm https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life